kenrxzid/belajar-flutter/README.md

-# first_app
+# Dice Roller App

 A new Flutter project.
+A simple Flutter application that simulates the rolling of dice.

+## Overview

+This Flutter app allows users to roll virtual dice with just a tap of a button.
+It's a fun and interactive way to make decisions, play board games, or use it in any scenario where you need a random outcome.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: